Canopy’s Top 10 Trends For Amazon Sellers to Watch in 2023

 9. Multichannel Selling is the Future

 By doing this, not only do marketers and entrepreneurs expand their reach and increase engagement, the benefits of combining two or more of these channels creates exponential benefits.
+This will help make sure your ecommerce store stays ahead of the competition.

 Take selling on Amazon for example.
-Recently Amazon has reacted to the influx of e-commerce sellers away from their marketplace and towards a number of off-Amazon platforms.
+Recently Amazon has reacted to the influx of ecommerce sellers away from their marketplace and towards a number of off-Amazon platforms.
 According to many expert Amazon sellers, Amazon’s algorithm is now adjusting all-important rankings upwards for sellers with a substantial off-Amazon presence.

 Additionally, For sellers enrolled in Amazon Brand Registry and selling in Amazon’s US store, Amazon has rolled out a bonus for sales generated from non-Amazon marketing efforts.
-Amazon’s Brand Referral Bonus is an opportunity to earn, on average, a 10% bonus of the sales price on sales generated from sales originating OFF of Amazon.

 10. Zero-Party Data for the Win